miso-lims/walkthroughs/4-0-sequencing.md

 1. On the _Runs_ page, select the Illumina platform and click the _Create Illumina Run_ button near the top left corner of the table.
 1. Select _NB551056 (NextSeq 550)_ from the sequencers list.
 Only active (non-retired) sequencers are available.
 1. Enter a unique and memorable _Alias_ for your run.
+1. Select _Sequencing Parameters_ `High 2×151`, near the top of the Run section.
 1. In the _Run Path_ field, enter `path` as the file path to the sequencer output.
-1. Select _Sequencing Parameters_ `High 2×151`, near the top of the Run section.
 1. Check _Paired End_.
-1. Select the _Running_ status.
+1. Select _Status_ `Running`.
 Note that if MISO does not automatically detect runs from this sequencer, all status updates will have to be entered manually.
 1. Enter a date into _Start Date_.
 1. Click _Save_ in the upper right corner of the page.
 1. In the _Flow Cell_ section, click the _Add Flow Cell_ button.